Quorra-Auth/.github/profile/README.md

 ## Welcome to Quorra's space

-Quorra is an OIDC IDP that uses a mobile token to sign in.
+Quorra is an OIDC IDP that uses mobile tokens instead of passwords.
 "Sign in using a QR code" but as an OIDC identity provider.

 <!--